Franck-Demongin/ISA/README.md

 ## Changelog

+### 0.2.8 - 2024-09-10
+__Changer:__
+- Add support for a new vision model Minicpm-v

+__Fixed:__
+- Does not block the application if the latest version of ISA, Ollama or Streamlit is not available
+- Fixes a bug in version number comparison
+- Clears the prompts_negative.txt file when there are no negative prompts

 ### 0.2.7 - 2024-08-21
 __Changer:__
 - Add the ability to display the vision model response when analysing an image